rakesh5085/Test_Capgemini/README.md

 Done:
 - Implement authorization with Github.
 The search must be available after sign in.
 Unauthorized user can see previous search results.
-- The UI/screen during the search must not be blocked;
+- MVP architecture applied
-- Get 30 repositories per one request (first 15 of the first thread and other 15 of the second thread) - and then merge the repositories.
+- The UI/screen during the search must not be blocked
 - Allow to view previous results without an internet connection and mark them as viewed after opening the repository.
 - Allow to store previous search results (CoreData).
 - Upon clicking on the repository name a browser will open leading to the main page.
 It has to open as a modal window (not for full the screen).
 You have to be able to drag down this modal window to close it.